Case may hang on pending U.S. Supreme Court ruling

 At that time the Wills trial was rescheduled for February 2019, but the Wills defense team won a further postponement by appealing to the U.S. Supreme Court, arguing that a verdict for the plaintiff in a pending Supreme Court case, Gamble vs. United States, might preclude Wills’ federal prosecution.

-Since the various charges brought against Wills in Texas jurisdictions were all dropped in favor of the federal prosecution, Wills would walk free if the federal prosecution were to be dismissed.
+Since the various charges brought against Wills in Texas jurisdictions were all dropped in favor of the federal prosecution, Wills would have walked free if the federal prosecution were to be dismissed.

 Gamble vs. U.S.